inossidabile/protector/README.md

     if user.admin?
       scope { all }                         # Admins can retrieve anything

-      can :view                             # ... and view anything can :create                           # ... and create anything can :update                           # ... and update anything can :destroy                          # ... and they can delete else
+      can :read                             # ... and view anything can :create                           # ... and create anything can :update                           # ... and update anything can :destroy                          # ... and they can delete else
       scope { where(hidden: false) }        # Non-admins can only read insecure data

-      can :view                             # Allow to read any field if user.nil?                          # User is unknown and therefore not authenticated cannot :view, :text                 # Guests can't read the text end
+      can :read                             # Allow to read any field if user.nil?                          # User is unknown and therefore not authenticated cannot :read, :text                 # Guests can't read the text end

       can :create, %w(title text)           # Non-admins can't set `hidden` flag